The Christmas tree is to the holidays what the centerfold is to Playboy.

 "How was I supposed to know there was a farmer's driveway next to your house?"
 I said.

 And that there was the best gosh-darn birthday that Shirlee-Bunny has ever had.

 Well, except for the time her parents took her to that Holiday on Ice show when she was five and they let her order a kiddie cocktail and lobster at that fancy restaurant on their way home.

-So this year as your sweet Sven takes down your tree and you watch your granddaughter vacuum up your needles and put away your ornaments, as you sip on a glass of wine and that sickening feeling is starting to gurgle up in your gut, because the worst day of the year is just around the corner, think of my friend Shirlee-Bunny.
+So, this year as your sweet Sven takes down your tree and you watch your granddaughter vacuum up your needles and put away your ornaments while you sip on a glass of wine and that sickening feeling is starting to gurgle up in your gut, because the worst day of the year is just around the corner, think of my friend Shirlee-Bunny.

-Be sure to wish that pink bundle of joy a happy birthday.
+Be sure to wish that pink bundle of joy a happy birthday on January the second.